 At McKinney Law we think you will find the best possible mix of theoretical grounding and practical training, hard work and fun, in a challenging yet supportive environment.
 The school has a rigorous and innovative curriculum that is also flexible to meet your needs.
-Some courses are even available online to help you with fulfilling course requirements while accommodating your personal schedule.
+Regular online offerings and a new Hybrid Part-Time program (accepting matriculants for Fall 2023) can help you to fulfill course requirements while accommodating your personal schedule.

 Learning by doing is a critical component of modern legal education.
-At IU McKinney, you will have ample opportunity to gain hands-on legal experience.
-We offer seven live-client clinics, moot court, law reviews, skills training, pro bono work, and a wide variety of externships and clerkships.
+At IU McKinney, you will have ample opportunity to gain hands-on legal experience.# We offer ten live-client clinics, moot court, three law reviews, inclass skills training through simulation courses, pro bono work, and a wide variety of for-credit externships and clerkships.

-Professors at McKinney Law are experts in their fields of interest and are eager to help you master legal concepts and learn to "think like a lawyer."
+Professors at McKinney Law are experts in their fields of study and are eager to help you master legal concepts and learn to "think like a lawyer."
 Most have professional work experience in the law prior to teaching, so your course work will blend theoretical and practical knowledge of the law.